Frequently Asked Questions

 If you are not already an ATS member, and you own or have applied for 2.5 GHz spectrum, you have the opportunity to join ATS as a managed member.

-ATS has recently applied for significant NTIA funding, including last mile infrastructure and significant middle mile satellite subsidies for rural Alaskans throughout the state.
-With a large collective 2.5 GHz wireless spectrum, we are proposing to install a statewide ATN that creates the opportunity to deliver affordable broadband everywhere, maximizing revenue for each member Tribe.
-We worked to apply with as many Tribes as possible to greatly increase our chances to be awarded and bring affordable broadband to every unserved and underserved community in Alaska now.
+ATS applies for government funding on behalf of its member communities to construct last mile infrastructure for rural Alaskans throughout the state.
+With our membership’s large collective 2.5 GHz wireless spectrum footprint, we are proposing to install a statewide Alaska Tribal Network (ATN) that creates the opportunity to deliver affordable broadband everywhere, maximizing revenue for each member Tribe.

 Becoming a managed member simply means you will agree to let your spectrum be managed by ATS in conjunction with other ATS spectrum to expand the ATN.
 As a member, you are also eligible to participate in the makeup of the Policy Board that governs the network policies for the statewide ATN.
 You will receive all of the benefits and opportunities for income for the use of your spectrum.
 You will give up no rights.
 You will still be the license owner of your spectrum.